wu87988622/ohara/docs/src/custom_stream.rst

 ~~~~~~~~~~~~~~~

 In a stream application, you may want to configure your own parameters.
 We support a method here to help you define
-a custom streamDefinitions list in stream.
-The details of streamDefinitions are list :ref:`here <stream-setting-definitions>`.
+a custom streamSetting list in stream.
+The details of streamSetting are list :ref:`here <stream-setting-definitions>`.

 In the following example, we want to add a custom definition which is used to define "join topic":